Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 \subsubsection{Survey observing conditions}

 Observing conditions are not constant during the survey, leading to spatial dependencies across the DES-SV footprint \citep{2015arXiv150705647L} that may affect the observed cross-correlation function, such as seeing variations, air-mass, sky-brightness or exposure time \citep{2015MNRAS.454.3121M}.
-To trace these spatial variations, the `simulated injection' {\scshape Balrog} catalog has been used as random sample \citep{2016MNRAS.457..786S}.
+To trace these spatial variations, the catalog produced by the Monte Carlo sampling code {\scshape Balrog} has been used as random sample \citep{2016MNRAS.457..786S}.
 It is important to remark that {\scshape Balrog} catalogs are produced with the same pipeline as DES-SV data, allowing one to trace subtle effects such as patchiness on the zeropoints, deblending and possible magnitude errors due to a wrong sky subtraction close to bright objects.